THE MARIAMITE ORTHODOX FATHERS

 Seeking to respond to the needs of the times and under the inspiration of the Holy Spirit as well as by human insight, the goal of its members is to embrace a way of life which, by Profession of the Evangelical Counsels, follows Christ and becomes an outstanding sign of the Heavenly Kingdom.

 We are dedicated to Christian evangelism.
-Our mission is to bring together all faithful into a unified and coordinated effort, to spread the truth of the faith in our modern time, in other words; Christianity in the 21st Century.
+Our goal is to bring together all faithful into a unified and coordinated effort, to spread the truth of the faith in our modern time, in other words; Christianity in the 21st Century.
 We live in the world and pray for the world; we don’t leave it.

 Many Christians think that monastics are just those folks who leave the world and withdraw into their monasteries.
 People are under the notion that monastics are not aware of what happens in the world.
 This is a wrong notion.